-This course aims to provide students with a good grounding in the role that geoscientists and subsurface specialists will play in the drive to netzero.
-The course will focus on different resources the Earth can provide to support the energy transition, particularly critical minerals to support electrification.
-There will be a strong focus on the sustainable, ethical and just using these resources and their importance for integrated energy systems.
+This course aims to provide students with a good grounding in the role that geoscientists will play in the drive to net-zero.
+The course will focus on different resources the Earth can provide to support the energy transition, particularly critical economic minerals and sustainable oil and gas extraction.
+Lectures and Practical Exercises will introduce the skills required to evaluate a geological resource.
+There will be a strong focus on the sustainable, ethical and economic arguments for utilising these resources and their importance for integrated energy systems.

 - Semester 3